Phantom Dust: Reception

 The original game had very poor sales; in Japan, its first month sales were only about 6,000 units, and in North America, only about 50,000 units were sold.
 The remastered version had seen more than 1 million players after the first month of its release.
+The game became a cult hit.
+In June 2013, Futatsugi expressed interest in making a Phantom Dust sequel, possibly using Kickstarter for funding.